EmilyWebber/predictive_maint/Project Goal.md

 # Project Goal

 To be the ultimate machine whisperers.
-Save our company millions of dollars by being able to forcast and predict failures.
+Save our company millions (or perhaps billions) of dollars by being able to forcast and predict failures before they actually happen.

 # Datasets